KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents a communication error in either the service or client application.

-    [System.ServiceModel.CommunicationException]::New("Represents a communication error in either the service or client application.")
+    throw [System.ServiceModel.CommunicationException]::New("Represents a communication error in either the service or client application.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ServiceModel.CommunicationException.aspx)